Bill

 Bill Summary

-Amending the act of November 29, 2006 (P.L.1435, No.156), entitled "An act relating to confidential security information of public utilities; and imposing penalties," further providing for procedures for submitting, challenging and protecting confidential security information.
+Amending the act of November 29, 2006 (P.L.1435, No.156), entitled "An act relating to confidential security information of public utilities; and imposing penalties," further providing for definitions, for prohibition and for penalties.

 AI Summary